 You don't need to use all the item specifics that appear in a list.
 If an item specific doesn't apply to your item, you can just ignore it and it won't appear in your final listing.

-Edit the list to remove any variations that you don't have in stock.
+To remove any variations that you don't have in stock, edit the list.

-Add a custom label, or stock keeping unit (SKU), if you want.
-Select the Add a SKU for your items checkbox, enter the information in the field, and click the Add button.
+You can add a custom label, or stock keeping unit (SKU).
+Select Add a SKU for your items, enter the information in the field, and click Add.

 The main photo shows general views of the item you're selling.
 If you like, you can show all the variations of the item you're selling in a single main photo (such as all available colors of a pair of shoes).
-The main photo is used as a default if you don't add any variation photos.
+We use the main photo as a default if you don't add any variation photos.